-Digital marketing for museums and other attractions is complex.
+Digital advertising for museums and other attractions is complex.
 It includes a couple of core parts that you can never forget about:

 - Understand and be able to communicate the value of marketing, particularly if you have to invest resources into your strategy and execution during budget-strapped times.

 - Build your target audience, which includes both understanding who that audience is and finding different ways to define it through demographics and interests/desires.